inasafe/inasafe-doc/docs/source/training/intermediate/qgis-inasafe/405-calculating-damages-and-losses.rst

 by each hamlet within Sirahan.
 You must be connected to the internet to install this plugin.

-15. Go to :menuselection:`Plugins ‣ Manage and InstallPlugins`.
+15. Go to :menuselection:`Plugins ‣ Manage and Install Plugins`.

 16. Go to the :guilabel:`Get more` tab.
 Type :kbd:`group stats`.
 When you find the plugin, select it and click :guilabel:`Install`.